HarutHunan/YandexSDA_NLPCourseForYou_Homeworks/README.md

-# Yandex School of Data Analysis | NLP Course For You
+# Yandex School of Data Analysis | NLP Course For You | Seminars & Homeworks

 This repo contains completed seminar and homework notebooks from [Yandex School of Data Analysis](https://github.com/yandexdataschool/nlp_course/tree/2024), based on [NLP Course For You](https://lena-voita.github.io/nlp_course.html) by Elena Voita.